Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 .. _tulip_library_tutorial_008:

-TUTORIAL 008 : Graph Tests
+TUTORIAL 008: Graph Tests
 ==========================

 The tulip API has special functions to test if a graph corresponds to a specific class of graph.
 Moreover results are buffered and automatically updated if it is possible in constant time.
 Each test is running with a specific function which can be found in the graph class header file.
-Following is a list of those tests :
+Following is a list of those tests:

 * *AcyclicTest::isAcyclic(graph);*